Friday, 29 July 2022

 So I went and cooked bacon and Stornoway black pudding and egg.
 Lovely.

-The views of Quiniag from the loch are spectacular.
+The views of Quiniag from the loch are spectacular, although difficult to photograph.

 We motor-sailed to the Stoer headland and hoped for slack water but the northerly stream was already running.
 We must have misread the pilot.
 Reading it again it agreed with reality!
 It had only just started in the last 15 minutes so it comes up to speed fast.
 The Old Man of Stoer makes a great day mark.